NITDgpOS/PlotIt/README.md

 - Clone the repository using ``` git clone https://github.com/djmgit/PlotIt.git ```
 - Enter into the repository and open in terminal
 - Run ``` pip install -r requirements.txt ``` This will install the only dependency (as of now) that is matplotlib, a python librarty to visualise graphs and PIL.
+If it is not working and is showing permission denied error, then try ``` sudo pip install -r requirements.txt ```.
 - Tkinter library is required for GUI components, if it is not already installed then install it using ``` sudo apt-get install python-tk ```
 - The project requires ImageTk.
 If it is not already installed then install it using